 8.3.
 Parallelism, resource management, and configuration¶

-Some scikit-learn estimators and utilities parallelize costly operations using multiple CPU cores.
+Some scikit-learn estimators and utilities can parallelize costly operations using multiple CPU cores, thanks to the following components:

-We describe these 3 types of parallelism in the following subsections in more details.
+We describe these 3 scenarios in the following subsections.

 When the underlying implementation uses joblib, the number of workers